Siraat-cyber-academy/sc-900-certification-mcqs-01/test-02/01-27/14-nsg-inbound-deny.md

 # 🔐 Cybersecurity MCQ

-**Question 14**
+**Question Number 14**

 ## 🌍 Scenario
-At **NetSecure Dynamics**, the IT team is deploying **Azure Network Security Groups (NSGs)** to tighten security controls.
-A team member suggests blocking *all inbound traffic* from the Internet.
-The question arises: *Is this possible using Network Security Groups?*
+At **NordShield Technologies**, the IT security team is planning to strengthen its cloud network boundaries.
+One engineer suggests:

+> “Why don’t we configure Network Security Groups (NSGs) in Azure to block all inbound traffic from the Internet?
+Would that even be possible?”

+So, what’s the right answer?

 ---

 ## 📝 Options (Team Voices)

 A. 🇩🇰 **Eks2 – The Curious Whisper**:
-"Yes, NSGs can be configured with deny rules that block every inbound packet from the Internet."
+“Yes… NSGs can be tuned like gates — just close them fully and deny every inbound request, even from the Internet.”

 B. 🇪🇸 **Sofia Zaymera – The Calm Guardian**:
-"No, NSGs are only designed to filter outbound traffic — inbound restrictions must be handled elsewhere."
+“Not exactly… NSGs only allow *filtering* but cannot completely block all inbound Internet traffic.”

 C. 🇮🇹 **Isabella Konti – The Empathic Firewall**:
-"Yes, but it requires custom routing tables in addition to NSGs to fully enforce denial of inbound traffic."
+“Well… it depends.
+Some inbound traffic rules will always be enforced by Azure, so you can’t fully deny everything.”

 D. 🇨🇳 **Maya Lin – The Rookie**:
-"Not directly — NSGs can allow or deny based on ports, but completely blocking the Internet is handled by a firewall."
+“I think no… because inbound Internet traffic is controlled by Azure Firewall, not by NSGs directly.”

 ---

 ## ✅ Correct Answer
-**Correct Option: A – Yes, NSGs can be configured with deny rules that block every inbound packet from the Internet.**
+**Correct Option: A – Yes, NSGs can be configured to deny all inbound Internet traffic.**

 ---

 ## 💬 Team Discussion (Explanations)

 🇵🇰 **I.K. – The Unseen Mentor**:
-"Like gates that close firmly against the storm, NSGs allow you to deny all inbound winds from the Internet.
-Only when you choose to open them does the breeze come through."
+“Like a fortress that closes every gate at dusk, the NSG can deny every step entering from the Internet.
+The silence of denial is also protection — a choice of strength, not weakness.”

 🇷🇺 **Elina Petrova – The Cloud Whiz**:
-"Technically, NSGs operate at Layer 3 & 4, allowing admins to create rules for inbound and outbound traffic.
-Setting a blanket deny on inbound Internet traffic is fully possible."
+“By default, NSGs deny inbound traffic unless an allow rule is set.
+Admins can configure explicit deny rules to ensure that *all Internet inbound traffic* is rejected.
+This is why Option A stands correct.”

 🇪🇸 **Inky Rihan – The Phantom**:
-"Some may wrongly assume NSGs only manage outbound flows, or that you need firewalls.
-That’s the trap.
-NSGs are perfectly capable of denying inbound traffic."
+“Options B and C confuse the learner — but that’s the trick.
+Azure does enforce platform rules, but NSGs absolutely can shut down inbound Internet traffic at the subnet or NIC level.
+And Option D?
+That’s a rookie trap — Azure Firewall is separate, but NSGs already provide inbound filtering.”

 🇩🇰 **Kasper Madsen – The Joyful Specialist**:
-"Think of it as a nightclub door: if you put a rule saying ‘nobody comes in,’ the bouncers (NSGs) will enforce it without hesitation."
+“Think of NSGs like a bouncer outside the club.
+If the order is ‘let nobody in,’ then nobody’s getting in — no matter how loud they knock.”

 🇮🇹 **Isabella Konti – The Empathic Firewall**:
-"From a user perspective, NSGs give IT peace of mind.
-They control not only what goes out but also what comes in, ensuring safety from unwanted connections."
+“When IT communicates such rules clearly, employees feel safer — knowing their cloud boundary is not porous but protected.”

 🇨🇳 **Maya Lin – The Rookie**:
-"I thought inbound traffic always needed a firewall.
-Now I see NSGs themselves can handle it with the right deny rules."
+“I thought only Azure Firewall could do that.
+Now I see: NSGs alone can already stop all inbound Internet traffic.”

-🕶️ **ShadowNet – The Phantom Adversary**:
+🕶️ **ShadowNet – The Phantom Adversary** *(risk born from neglect)*:
-"If admins forget to deny inbound traffic, I slip in unnoticed.
-NSGs are the locks; without them, the gates stand wide open."
+“If the gate is left ajar, I enter unseen.
+But when NSGs lock the path completely, I am left wandering in the dark.”

 ---

 ## 🌟 Lesson
-👉 **Azure Network Security Groups (NSGs) can deny all inbound Internet traffic — they act as traffic filters at the network level.**
+👉 **Network Security Groups can be configured to deny all inbound Internet traffic — acting as the first line of defense in Azure.**

 ---